 DBT is all about developing a philosophical orientation and concrete skillsets that are going to make real changes in your life.
 And before I dive into the deets of who/what DBT was originally developed for, I’ve got to tell you that over my career every single one of my peers (mental health clinicians) that has gone through DBT training and provide this model of treatment has said the same thing – It has drastically transformed their own lives as well.
 It is something that, once you learn it, you use it personally forever.

 I like to call it, ‘How to be a human’.

 Growing up we aren’t often taught things like how to cope with emotional responses, how to tolerate discomfort, how to be interpersonally effective – and this is where DBT comes in.
 It catches us up on socio-emotional tools that we may have missed out on.
-This is also what has led me to creating my online courses ‘A Guide To Taming Anxiety’ and ‘Modern Mindfulness’ to provide this life changing info on a broader scale.
+This is also what has led me to creating my online courses ‘A Guide To Taming Anxiety’ and ‘Mindful Soul School’ to provide this life changing info on a broader scale.
 So let’s get into the specifics of DBT.

 A foundational concept that leads in DBT is the BioSocial Theory and how we become the way we are through upbringing (check out my blog post for a deeper dive into this).
 It especially highlights the effect of an ‘Invalidating Social Environment’ on our development of a sense of self, worthiness and ability to cope with life’s challenges.

 It is also based on traditional Behaviorism (rewards vs. punishment) and how to effectively change our unwanted behaviors (Watson, 1912 & Skinner, 1948).
 I dive deeper into this in this blog) These are WELL-ESTABLISHED modalities, and Linehan jokes that she ‘shamelessly stole’ (with permission of course) all the best psychological theory and packed it into DBT.